apache/mxnet/docs/tutorials/sparse/csr.md

 ## Inspecting Arrays

-* We can inspect the contents of an `CSRNDArray` by filling its contents into a dense `numpy.ndarray` using the `asnumpy` function.
+* We can inspect the contents of a `CSRNDArray` by filling its contents into a dense `numpy.ndarray` using the `asnumpy` function.

 ```python